Franceshe/Research/Computer-Architecture/README.md

 1. Why open source compilers and operating systems but not ISAs?
 2. What if where were free and open ISAs we could use for everything.

+### Use machine learning to design computer architecture
+* Cliff Young: how to design machines better for use machine learning.

 ### Reference:
 * [John Hennessy and David Patterson 2017 ACM A.M.
 Turing Award Lecture](https://www.youtube.com/watch?v=3LVeEjsn8Ts&t=387s&ab_channel=AssociationforComputingMachinery%28ACM%29)

 #### RISC-V
+* Lessons learn from the battle of CISC vs RISC war:
+...
+Don't seperate the hardware and software, think it as integrated fashion.

 ## Resource
 * [Coursera: Advanced Computer Architecture](https://www.coursera.org/learn/comparch)